brnakin/llm-egress-guard/docs/future_sprint_notes.md

 These notes summarize how we plan to finish the Sprint 2 carryover work and highlight the gaps that must be closed before the next demo.

-> Security and engineering reviewers validated the current state of the guard and produced the baseline summarized below.
-Treat these notes as the authoritative planning artifact for Sprint 3 and beyond.

-## Security Review Snapshot
-- **Maturity:** The MVP is verified as stable with hardened normalization, deterministic testing, and telemetry.
-We are officially exiting Sprint 2 with a working guard.
-- **Critical bottlenecks:** Context-Aware Parsing (`app/parser.py`) and Performance scaling (`app/pipeline.py`) must be addressed immediately to keep false positives down and latency predictable.
-- **Roadmap impact:** Reorder the backlog so Context-Aware Parsing lands in Sprint 3, the ML Pre-classifier (`app/ml/preclassifier.py`) in Sprint 4, and defer secondary initiatives until those are complete.
-- **Baseline:** This review is signed off by security engineering and should be referenced for design justifications, demos, and stakeholder updates.

 ## Context-Aware Parser Segmentation
 - The parser module is still a stub; we need it to emit `text/code/link/table` segments so command and PII detectors can apply context penalties or bonuses.
 - It should build on the normalized text and emit metadata that the regression runner can persist for analysis.